earthstar-project/earthstar/README.md

 primary key: (key, author) -- one item per key per author.
 ```

+### Feed formats
+* The main feed format is called `kw`.
+It's versioned, like `kw.1`.
+* Feed formats are responsible for:
+    * Validating incoming messages
+    * Checking signatures
+    * Signing outgoing messages
+    * Setting rules about keys (not pubkeys, k-v keys), for example enforcing url-safe characters
+    * Encoding and decoding author pubkeys between raw buffers and a string format such as `'@'+base64(key)`
+* There will eventually be a `ssb` feed format, which encapsulates SSB messages as key-value pairs.
+It will be able to validate existing `ssb` signatures.
+It will not enforce the hash chain backlinks because Keywing can do partial syncs or sync in any order.

 ### All about keys
-* are kind of like file paths
+* typically you will think of them like file paths or URL paths
 * requirements:
-    * utf-8
-    * don't contain `\n`
-    * empty string is not allowed
+    * printable ASCII characters only
-    * parens have special meaning (for author write permissions)
+    * tilde `~` has special mening for giving author write permissions
-    * any other valid utf-8 is ok
-    * TODO: or should we limit to ascii to avoid unicode normalization attacks?
 * recommendations:
-    * preferred to use url-safe characters `'()-._~$&+,/:;=?@` so browsers won't percent-escape them
+    * preferred to limit to url-safe characters `'()-._~$&+,/:;=?@` so browsers won't percent-escape them
     * be aware using `/` will affect links in the browser (e.g. your content within a wiki) - you may need to set a <base> path.
-    * preferred to not start with `/`, for consistency.
-* max length: ? has to be pretty long to allow several authors to have write permissions
+* max length: TODO.  has to be pretty long to allow several authors to have write permissions.

 ### Key permissions
 * a key is writable by an author if their key appears in curly brackets